Changes are coming to Find A Grave. See a preview now.

 |Bio and Links|

 Please don't hesitate to send corrections, info or to even ask for a transfer.
 My goal on this site is to help other people with their ancestry and unite the memorials I've created with their families regardless of relation link.
 I don't hoard my memorials and will usually transfer anyone not related to me.

 FAMILY INFO & BIO

-The Surnames I'm connected to so far are Shaw, Spafford, Briggs, Pennington, Maser or Masear, Pritchard, Hardy, Shoemaker, Kerwin, Boice or Boyce, Simmons, Dishman and Baird.
+The Surnames I'm connected to so far are Shaw, Spafford, Briggs, Pennington, Maser or Masear, Pritchard, Hardy, Shoemaker, Kerwin, Boice or Boyce, Simmons, Dishman, Baird and Reed.

 Please don't hesitate to contact me if you may have info about my family tree.
 Even the smallest bit could help solve a mystery and close a door....which then, as we all know, usually opens up 3 more LOL.

 My third great grandparents, James Shaw and Eleanor Hardy, were early settlers in Joliet, Illinois.
 They came from New York or Canada and resided in the Bremen, Cook County area (1850 census) before moving to Joliet.
 Shortly after arriving in town, my grandmother died in March, 1852.
 I found her death notice in the Joliet Signal and it indicates they had only been in town a few months.
 My Grandpa James had 14 children; 11 with my Grandmother.
 They were married about 18 years at the time of her death.
 Her final resting place and the names of her parents are unknown.
 Their Canadian marriage record says that there was a Nicolas Hardy who witnessed but I haven't yet been able to determine the specific relationship.

-After my grandmother's death, my grandfather married Alice Williams (last name provided by someone else's tree on Ancestry.com) whose background is a complete mystery.
+After my grandmother's death, my grandfather married Alice Williams in October, 1852.
+(I also have a copy of the handwritten document.)
 Per the 1860 census, they had two children - Firman and Alice.
-In 1870, the two children still appear in the household with James but wife Alice does not.
+In 1870, the two children still appear in the household with my grandfather but wife Alice does not.
 What happened to her and her final resting place are unknown.
 I lose track of daughter Alice after 1870 and Firman died in early December, 1872, about 6 weeks before James.